pnxl/pixels-recipes/content/complete-meals/kfc-fried-rice.md

 - A portion of cold, leftover rice
 - 1 Egg
-- 1 KFC Fried Chicken (Original/Spicy)
+- 1 KFC Fried Chicken (or any other restaurant)
 - 1 Scallion
-- 1 1/2 tbsp of Oyster Sauce or Soy Sauce
+- 1 ½ tbsp of Oyster Sauce or Soy Sauce
 - 1 tbsp of Butter or Cooking Oil
 - Salt and Pepper as needed